 Four Heroes = The hero is well-crafted and inspiring.
 We see the hero’s journey in full form and we are moved by it.

-Five Heroes = The hero is an extraordinarily riveting and memorable character.
-The hero’s journey is portrayed in exemplary fashion and the actor playing this hero is likely to be nominated for an Oscar.
+Five Heroes = The hero is an extraordinary, riveting and memorable.
+The hero’s journey is portrayed in exemplary fashion and the actor playing this hero is likely to be nominated for an Oscar or Emmy Award.